traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11g.client-grid-search-box-applies-filters.question.md

     -- The type is ColDef
     -- Initialize it so that flex = 1, sortable = true

-        public defaultColumnDefs: ColDef = {
-          flex: 1,
-          sortable: true,           // All columns are sortable }

  4. Turn on filters on *ALL* columns